Avoid Home Sale Scam: Common Tricks and How to Outsmart Them

 Escrow Fraud

-Escrow fraud involves criminals impersonating legitimate escrow companies or creating fake escrow services.
-They collect earnest money deposits or down payments from buyers, then disappear with the funds.
+Escrow fraud entails offenders pretending to be authentic escrow firms or establishing counterfeit escrow services.
+They gather earnest money deposits or down payments from purchasers, then vanish with the money.

 Phishing Scams